JuliaDynamics/ABMFrameworksComparison/WolfSheep/DECLARATION.md

     - If the energy of the sheep is less than 1: die.
     - Else, if a random number is less than the reproduction probability: reproduce. (see below)
   - Wolves:
-    - perform 1 random walk.
+    - Perform 1 random walk.
-    - lose 1 energy.
+    - Lose 1 energy.
     - Eat a sheep: search its current box for sheeps.
-Eat one of the sheep if any, removing it from the model and increasing own energy by the Δ-energy.
+Eat one of the sheeps if any, removing it from the model and increasing own energy by the Δ-energy.
     - If energy is less than 0, die (remove wolf from model).
     - Else, reproduce (see below).
   - Grass: